Why do the Japanese have paper walls?

 It is a small table you can sit under to keep you warm on cold winter nights.
 It comes with its quilt and has holes for your legs to move around.

-You would, of course, need more than one kotatsu if several people are trying to share one; you can fit up to four people under one, so I recommend buying them in pairs if you’re planning on hosting a party!
+You would need more than one kotatsu if several people are trying to share one; you can fit up to four people under one, so I recommend buying them in pairs if you’re planning on hosting a party!

 One important rule of having a kotatsu is not to warm your legs under the heater while wearing socks.